Natural Resources

 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site):

-None – when dry, A horizons can appear to be compacted as platy structure is common. -
+None.
+Compaction layers are not expected on this site.
+When dry, A-horizons can appear to be compacted as platy structure is common. -

 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):